 When registration is enforced, users are shown the minimum number of methods needed to be compliant with both multifactor authentication and SSPR policies, from most to least secure.
-Users going through combined registration where both MFA and SSPR registration is enforced and the SSPR policy requires two methods will first be required to register an MFA method as the first method and can select another MFA or SSPR specific method as the second registered method (e.g. email, security questions etc.)
+Users going through combined registration where both MFA and SSPR registration are enforced and the SSPR policy requires two methods will first be required to register an MFA method as the first method and can select another MFA or SSPR specific method as the second registered method (e.g. email, security questions etc.)

 Consider the following example scenario:

 - A user is enabled for SSPR.
-The SSPR policy requires two methods to reset and has enabled Authenticator app, email, and phone.
+The SSPR policy requires two methods to reset and has enabled Microsoft Authenticator app, email, and phone.

 - When the user chooses to register, two methods are required: